chrsjxn/chrsjxn-io/src/Markdown/GettingValueFromE2ETests.md

 My big project for the second half of 2020 was to "fix" some of our end to end tests—to make them useful.
 In some ways, the project was a huge success!

 We unblocked automation through our login flow, fixing some persistent flakiness from an ongoing refactor of our session management.
-And we build the tests into a docker image, so we could easily execute them in any of our deploy pipelines.
+And we built the tests into a docker image, so we could easily execute them in any of our deploy pipelines.
 We now run them automatically before deploying several critical services, and it only takes a single PR to integrate them with other deploys.

 Despite that success, I still see a lot of challenges with these tests.
 And I have some advice, if you're thinking about writing your own end to end tests.